 Welcome to Coleman

 As you view our website, it will become evident that Clara E. Coleman Elementary School is a community of teachers and learners.
 Coleman School is comprised of Pre-K-Grade 5, with 280 students and 50 staff members.
-This year our schoolwide theme is about Discovery.
+This year our schoolwide theme is Express Yourself!

 Our professional staff is dedicated to meeting the needs of all children and participate in staff development projects throughout the year.
 As one of four elementary schools in Glen Rock, we value time for articulation which allows our staff opportunities to share their knowledge and experiences as well as learn from each other.
 As you visit other links, you will recognize that our curriculum values children’s thinking processes as well as the products they create.
 We strive for an atmosphere where our students, staff and parents feel proud and committed to supporting each other.